 The Top 5 Best Brush Fonts & How To Use Them

 A brush font is a typeface that features rough, brush-like strokes.
 They are often used for logos, branding, and illustrations because they look dynamic and call attention to the object or message they represent.
-Special effort and skills are required to create a brush font using the same font-making process as other typefaces.
+Creating a brush font using the same font-making process as other typefaces requires special effort and skills.

-Letters have a calligraphic look with brush fonts that are handwritten.
+Brush fonts that are handwritten give letters a calligraphic look.
 Someone draws or handwrites the typeface to create a unique effect.
 Some famous brush typefaces, such as Hiragino and Daisho, have been around for decades and remain popular.
-In this post, we’ll tell you everything you need to know about brush fonts and how to use them.
+Today, we’ll tell you everything you need to know about the best brush fonts and how to use them.

 We’ll notify you how they work and why they are beneficial in graphic design and other fields.
 But before getting into the benefits of using brush typefaces, let’s talk about types of brush fonts and how to use them.